FajarMaftuhFadli/100-Days-Kubernetes-Challange/logs/day-4/README.md

 .
 ```

-From the output, we observe that the suffix is varying, indicating that it originated from various Pods, and the Load Balancer is functioning correctly.
+If we refresh the URL several times, from the output, we observe that the suffix is varying, indicating that it originated from various Pods, and the Load Balancer is functioning correctly.

 ### 3. Scale Down